oldd/old--incremental-development/week-1/README.md

 * A README describing the project and a report on what you struggled with, what you learned, and what skills you need to practice further.
 * One well-named branch per user story.
 If we check out any branch, it should contain _only_ the code necessary to make that step work. and it should work!
-* A file called `user-stories.md` in which you explain how you broke the project into steps, describe the step as a _user story_, and what you named the branch for that step.
+* A file called `development-strategy.md` in which you explain how you broke the project into user stories, describe each user story, and describe what code you wrote to implement this user story.
+Check out the [tomato timer code-along](https://github.com/HackYourFutureBelgium/tomato-timer-code-along/blob/master/development-strategy.md) for an example.

 There are two general paths you can take to get this finished repo, neither is better or worse.
 And if you find another way go for it!